The Summer Foundation’s aim is to resolve the issue of young people living in aged care.

-Read more about the issue of young people with disability in nursing homes >
+Read more about the issue of young people with disability in aged care >

 To achieve change in policy and practice in relation to young people in aged care, we are focusing on four strategic priority areas.

 Read more about our priority areas and the tools we are using to affect change >

-With the roll out of the NDIS, the Summer Foundation has taken on an unprecedented number of projects that aim to inform, educate and influence policy change around the issue of young people in nursing homes and achieve better outcomes for people with disability in the wider community.
+With the rollout of the NDIS, the Summer Foundation has taken on an unprecedented number of projects that aim to inform, educate and influence policy change around the issue of young people in aged care and achieve better outcomes for people with disability in the wider community.

 Read more about our current projects >

-As key advocates for young people in nursing homes, we aim to keep people talking about the issue and the ways it can be resolved.
+As key advocates for young people in aged care, we aim to keep people talking about the issue and the ways it can be resolved.
 You can stay informed about our work by following us on Facebook, Twitter, YouTube, LinkedIn and Instagram, read our most recent news and media coverage or subscribe to our regular news updates.